ssvassiliev/LinuxShell21/_episodes/02-Scheduling_Python.md

 questions:
 - "How to submit jobs"
 - "How to install modules in Python"
+- "How to launch Jupyter notebooks on clusters"
-- "How to use Jupyter notebooks"
+- "How to add virtual environment to Jupyter nnotebook"
 objectives:
+- "Learn how to install software on clusters"
-- "Learn how to use virtual environments"
+- "Learn how to create an use virtual environments"
+- "Learm how to launch Jupyter on clusters"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---